rebelsky/csc207c/_mps/blockchains.md

 > You will, of course, have to write `computeHash`.

-> `VERBOSE` is a field I turn on when I want ugly printing in my program.
+> `VERBOSE` is a field I set to true when I want ugly printing in my program.

 Where should I be generating nonces?